 With towering trees, vintage cottages and lots of green, open space, Fitzroy Gardens is loved by visitors and locals alike.
-Make an exercise date if it is within your travel radius, or bookmark this page and plan your post-lockdown visit.
+Here are some highlights to explore on your next visit.

 Elm tree avenues